First Lines

 How to use first lines

-1. Choose the assigned reading and introduce the text to the students.
+1. Choose the assigned reading and introduce the text to your students.
 Ask students read only the first line of the assigned text, or if using your read aloud, read aloud only the first line.

 3. Engage the class in discussion about the predictions.

-4. Encourage students to return to their original predictions after reading the text, assessing their original predictions and building evidence to support those predictions which are accurate.
+4. Encourage your students to return to their original predictions after reading the text, assessing their original predictions and building evidence to support those predictions which are accurate.
 Students can create new predictions as well.

 Just for teachers, just for fun